 Before your trip beings, start planning what you would need in your medical kit.
 A good travel first-aid kit contains just enough to deal with potential problems, but still light enough to be carried.

-When I begin to think of building a travel medical kit, you need to find out a few things:
+Before you begin to think about building a travel medical kit, you need to find out a few things:

 Knowing the number of travelers will allow you to form an idea of numbers of items to carry.

 This generally goes for basic and commonly used items such as simple pain control medication, blister treatment, band-aids and anti-diarrhea medicine.
-No one can ever be fully prepared for all potential problems and have adequate amounts of all required items.
+No one can ever be fully prepared for all potential problems, and you should have adequate supplies of all required items.

 The age of the travelers is important to know, and it's important to pack appropriate ‘age-related' medications, especially if children are involved.
-Kids are not simply ‘little adults', they require different types and doses of medications.
-Anybody travelling with kids should have a special kit just for little ones.
+Kids are not simply little adults, they require different types and doses of medications.
+Anybody traveling with kids should have a special kit just for little ones.

 Location is everything in travel medicine.
 Knowing the risks of the area you are visiting will help you not only build a viable medical kit, but also prevent illness overall.

 A trip over a long weekend is vastly different to a seven-week adventure.
 As with the number of people traveling, the duration of travel means you will need to be carrying more of the common items that will be used on a more frequent basis.